charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Where are the popular Free Music Archive artists geographically located?

-I want to know where the most popular artists on the FMA are located around the world.
+I want to know where the popular artists on the FMA are located around the world.
 For my analysis I used latitude and longitude coordinates to position all the artists on a map.
 I used a size label to represent track listens in order to differentiate the popular artists.

 ![Image](docs/assets/fma/Dashboard 11.png)